FSU Researchers can gain access to the following resources.

 - For the HiPerGator account, students will specify their faculty as their sponsor in the HiPerGator account form, and the faculty sponsor will be asked to confirm the creation of the account in the allocation.

 This resource is available for free for educational use.
 Please email firstname.lastname@example.org and mention your class if you intend to use this resource for your class.
 Statistics about FSU usage on this UF resource will be used in the Board of Governers meeting by the provost.

 For resource purposes, an allocation can be purchased at UF for the rate of $1,400 per 5 years of service for 1 GPU and 1 CPU.
 See https://www.rc.ufl.edu/services/rates/hardware/ for more information.
 A one time test allocation can be setup by request.

 Open Science Grid (OSG)

-To gain access to OSG, you need to first create a free Gobus account and use your globus credentials to create an OSG account (start at step 3).
+To gain access to OSG, you need to first create a free Globus account and use your Globus credentials to create an OSG account (start at step 3).
 After registration, OSG staff will contact you by phone for verification and enable your account.
 You can then SSH to login.osgconnect.net and submit jobs.

 If you are interested in accessing resources via XSEDE, you will need to let us know.
 Access is provided on a per-request basis.